Best Shopify Fonts and Font Combinations

 How to choose the best font for your Shopify store?

-Fonts will play a bigger role in your store design than you might realize, so think carefully.
+Fonts play a bigger role in your store design than you might realize, so choose carefully.

 • Your brand.
-Is your brand modern?
-Playful and bright?
+Is your brand modern, classic or playful?
 Or perhaps vintage?
 If you don’t know where to start, start by Googling “fonts” with adjectives you’d use to describe your brand.
 Chances are something will catch your eye.

 • Store speed.
-Never, never prioritize fancy looks over store performance.
-No one will care about your exceptional font if your store loads so slowly people leave it before the font shows up.
+Always prioritize store performance over fancy design.
+No one will care about your exceptional font if your store loads so slowly, people leave it before the font even shows up.
 You can read more on how to optimize your chosen fonts here.

 • Versatility and pairing.
 Some fonts have many variants, allowing you to have one font for the entire store.
-If you feel the need to pair numerous fonts, which will usually be the case, trim your options down to a pair or two.
+If you feel the need to pair numerous fonts, trim your options down to one or two pairings.
 Afterwards, create a demo page of your website using your options and settle on one.

 Where to find fonts for a Shopify store?